nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103-F12-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your T_Assistant.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar t_assistant.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   *A GUI similar to the below should appear in a few seconds.
+Note how the app contains some sample data.*<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-    * `list` : Lists all contacts.
+    * `list_s` : Lists all students.

-    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe`
+    * `as sno/A0123456A sn/James Ho e/e0123456A@u.nus.edu t/TD9` : Adds a student named `James Ho`
-      to the Address Book.
+      to T_Assistant.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `undo` : Undo the last command ran.

     * `clear` : Deletes all contacts.